DivijJ16/Time-Traveling-File-System/README.md

 ### Core Files

 **Hash_Map.hpp**
-- Contains custom implementations of hash maps for both integer and string keys
+- Contains implementations of hash maps for both integer and string keys
 - `hashmap_int<T>`: Hash map with integer keys using simple modulo hashing
 - `hashmap_string<T>`: Hash map with string keys using the djb2 hash function
 - Provides O(1) average-time lookups for version management

 **Heap.hpp**
-- Custom implementation of a max heap data structure
+- Implementation of a max heap data structure.
-- Used for efficiently tracking system-wide metrics like most recently modified files and files with the most versions
+- Used for effeciently tracking system-wide metrics like most recently modified files and files with the most versions
-- Provides operations for building heaps, inserting elements, and extracting sorted results
+- Contains operations for building heaps, inserting elements and popping the max element.

 **Tree.hpp**
 - Implements the version tree structure for individual files
-- Each tree node (`treenode`) represents a file version with content, timestamps, and parent-child relationships
+- Each tree node (`treenode`) represents a file version with content, timestamps, and parent-child relationships.
 - The `tree` class manages the entire version history with operations for reading, inserting, updating, snapshotting, and rolling back
 - Maintains an active version pointer and tracks all versions through the hash map